 - 1 onion (optional)

 - Salt (optional)

-- Heat and stir until the trimming start to melt.
-Continue to heat and stir for an hour or more, until the pieces turn into brown cracklings (Grieben).
+- Heat and stir until the trimmings start to melt.
+Continue to heat and stir for 1 hour or more, until the pieces turn into brown cracklings ( grieben).

-- Pour into a crock, do not use glass as the hot fat could burst it.
-If you would like smooth Schmalz, pour it through a sieve or even cheesecloth, to remove all browned bits.
+- Pour into a crock but do not use glass as the hot fat could cause it to shatter.
+If you would like smooth schmalz, pour it through a sieve or even cheesecloth, to remove all the browned bits.
 Cool completely.

 - Keep the lard in a cool spot.
 It will keep for many weeks unrefrigerated and eve longer when refrigerated.